Losing & Finding

 Ann Hamilton is another artist who comes to mind, but who is leaning more towards "the real".
 She photographed people through clouded glass.
 There is still a painterly quality to this work, but there is enough visual structure to make out clear forms with only portions of the image fading into obscurity.

-Your work seems to stand in the middle of these two, which is interesting to recognize as you fear going "too far".
+Your work seems to stand in the middle of these two, which is interesting to recognize.

 On the Edge of Chaos